 Age & Fertility

-By the age of 36, your chance of conceiving naturally is half what it was when you were 20.
-By the time you are 41, your chance is just 4%.
+By the age of 36, your chance of conceiving naturally is half of what it was when you were 20.
+By the time you turn 41, your chance is just 5%.

-So, if you are aged over 35 and have not fallen pregnant within six months of trying, we recommend seeking medical advice.
-If you are under 35, you can wait up to 12 months before seeking specialist help.
-If you have any known conditions, such as endometriosis, PCOS or male fertility issues, we recommend seeing a specialist sooner rather than later.
+Hence, if you are aged over 35 and have not fallen pregnant within six months of trying, we recommend that you seek medical advice.
+If you are under 35, you can wait up to 12 months before seeking help from a fertility specialist.
+If you have any known conditions, such as endometriosis, PCOS or male fertility issues, we recommend seeing a fertility specialist sooner rather than later.

 Unfortunately, a woman’s age also increases her risk of miscarriage.
 The cell division process that occurs during ovulation may become abnormal and distribute unequal amounts of genetic material – meaning there is both a greater risk of miscarriage and of giving birth to a child with a genetic variation.